jbakse/Systems_Lab/docs/lesson_plans/aug_28.md

 Design is a methodical method of problem solving.
 It is a set of tools for identifying and understanding problems; proposing and testing solutions; and arriving—reliably—with an **expression** of **purpose**.

-Design is the principle skill of the designer, and can be applied to challenges in all fields.
+**Design is the principle skill of the design technologist**, and can be applied to challenges in all fields.

-### Technology
+### Technology + Computation

 A technology is anything we create that extends our human capability.